 - Stay hydrated

-Socialising counteracts harmful effects of stress hormones and according to experts, the more friends you have, the healthier you’ll be.
+Socialising counteracts harmful effects of stress hormones.
+According to experts, the more friends you have, the healthier you’ll be.
 Therefore, don’t let winter and cold temperatures stop you from spending quality time with your friends or signing up for some class.

 - Take multivitamins